Dai-dirk/COFFA/README.md

 ## File catalog:

+**COFFA-Architecture:** The FGRA + RISC-V SoC modeling by Chisel.

+**COFFA-Compiler:** The COFFA-Compiler includes 1) an LLVM-based front-end tool for CDFG generation and 2) a back-end tool for CDFG to FGRA mapping.

+**FGRA-BO-DSE:** The BO-based DSE process for FGRA.

-**Benchmark:** The eight benchmarks used in the paper.
+**Benchmark:** The irregular or memory-intensive benchmarks used in the paper.

+**Generated_Arch:** The FGRA specification file (which describes the design parameters) and generated ADFs.

+**Scripts:** The scripts for running different flows within Chipyard.

-All the source codes will be available upon publication (coming soon).
+All folders contain README files with introductions; the detailed manual will be released soon.

 ## Demo:

-The demo of the COFFA FPGA prototype is available at [Demo](https://youtu.be/9Y9i-jm0xQY?si=cCk1B8UQJmg_zFQZ).
+The Demo of the COFFA FPGA prototype is available at [Demo](https://youtu.be/9Y9i-jm0xQY?si=cCk1B8UQJmg_zFQZ).
 Special thanks to Rachel🐷 for her contributions to this video!

 ## Example flow
 ![demo.png](https://github.com/Dai-dirk/COFFA/blob/main/demo.png)